isabelc/Organized-Docs/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 1.2.0 =
+New: option to hide custom sidebar IDs to avoid multiple Table of Contents widgets.

 = 1.1.9 =
 Fix 1 line which caused posts to save order number as 99999 and ignore the custom number.